lamp-io/docs/tutorials/fastly/README.md

 - login to your fastly account at https://manage.fastly.com
 - click the "+CREATE SERVICE" button near the top right
 - click the "CREATE YOUR FIRST DOMAIN" button
-- put in the domain name you wish to support
+- put in the domain name you wish to support, for example: `app-xxxxx.global.ssl.fastly.net` to use your own domain see: https://docs.fastly.com/guides/tls/managing-domains-on-tls-certificates#creating-a-tls-domain
 - click the "CREATE" button

 #### configure its origin